 The company was established with a clear, ambitious vision: to provide partners and clients an impeccable trading experience, anchored by an efficient and highly robust trading platform.
 We are committed to the development of our exclusive trading platform, devoting considerable resources to constantly deliver system improvements.
 Our ultimate assets remain our dedicated and experienced staff, many of which come from varied international financial backgrounds.
 We are proud to put this expertise and knowledge at the service of our clients and partners.

-Headquartered in London, with international offices in Hong Kong and Sao Paulo, CCC is authorised and regulated by the UK’s Financial Conduct Authority (FCA).
+Headquartered in London, with international offices in Hong Kong, CCC is authorised and regulated by the UK’s Financial Conduct Authority (FCA).